 AHLS Instructor Course

-The AHLS Instructor* program is a six-hour, one-day course to prepare you to offer AHLS in your area.
-Often this course is offered following the two-day AHLS Provider Course.
+The AHLS Instructor* program is a four-hour course, preparing you to teach AHLS in your area.
+Often, this course follows the two-day AHLS Provider Course.

 After completing the course, participants will be able to:

 - Identify the process for conducting an AHLS program

 - Recognize common adult education theories and how to apply in teaching the AHLS curriculum